Association for internal Taoist martial arts

 For the first time in Austria

-Unfortunately, is the quality of schools in Europe not sufficiently tested and most of them are large umbrella associations that each slide to certificates.
-This leads to very low standards in Tai Chi, Qi Gong and other disciplines of “internal martial arts”.
+Unfortunately, is the quality of schools in Europe not sufficiently tested, and most of them are significant umbrella associations that each slide to certificates.
+This leads to shallow standards in Tai Chi, Qi Gong, and other disciplines of “internal martial arts.”

-Wudang Kung Fu Vienna is the first approved Wudang school in Austria from the Sanfeng family in the Wudang mountains and represents the teachings of Zhang Sanfeng – the founder of “internal martial arts” in Vienna.
+Wudang Kung Fu Vienna is the first approved Wudang school in Austria from the Sanfeng family in the Wudang mountains.
+It represents the teachings of Zhang Sanfeng – the founder of “internal martial arts” in Vienna.

 About Master Ziji

 Master Ziji 资济 (Michael Weichhardt) is a legitimate lineage holder of the 16th generation of Wudang Sanfengpai.

 Intrigued by Kung Fu since his childhood, Michael Weichhardt, as a favorite student of the master learned from Yuan Xiu gang and Master Chen Shiyu at the Wudang Sanfeng Taoist Academy, the Taoist internal martial arts principles of Wudang Sanfeng.
 He was a Taoist named魏懋资济(pinyin: WeiMaoZiJi).
 During his training, he lived for a long time in the Wudang mountains and rarely came back to his native Vienna.

 During this time, he internalized the different styles of the Wudang school, including Taiji, Liangyi, Baxian, Bagua, Baji, Fuhu, Longhua, Xuanwu, and Xuangong.

 On 3 may 2015 Michael Weichhardt again returned to Vienna, to be in his homeland the Wudang martial arts and Taoist culture to convey the traditions of Sanfengpai.